NortheBridge/skin.arctic.zephyr.fromashes/README.md

 Emby forums: http://emby.media/community/index.php?/topic/29180-arctic-zephyr-from-ashes/

 ### Licensing
-Arctic Zephyr: From Ashes is free and open source software licensed under the GPLv3 License.
+Arctic Zephyr: From Ashes is free and open source software licensed under the GPLv3 License for personal use only.
 The Northern Lights Foundation receives no monetary compensation for the development and usage of this skin.
+Commercial users interested in integrating Arctic Zephyr: From Ashes into their product are required to contact NortheBridge to license the skin for their product.
+If you are a commercial user, please visit https://northebridge.com/systems/oss/kodi/fromashes/commercial for more information.
+If you suspect a commercial user is using Arctic Zephyr: From Ashes unlicensed please visit https:/northebridge.com/systems/oss/kodi/fromashes/commercial/fraud to report them anonymously.